djsavage2/KenshiStrengthCalculator/README.md

 Allows a user to calculate the minimum Strength level needed to wield certain weapons in the popular RPG [Kenshi](https://lofigames.com/).

+See the [community wiki](https://kenshi.fandom.com/wiki/Weapons) for weapon statistics and test data.

 ## Running the Calculator

 1. Clone this repo